Your questions answered

 The application has now been submitted, but Redrow remain committed to engaging with the local community, and resident and business groups.

 The consultation has been publicised widely amongst residents, community groups and elected politicians to ensure people have the opportunity to have their say on our proposals and since April.

 - What engagement have you had so far with officers at LBB?

 We have held ongoing discussions with planning officers at LBB, the GLA and TfL throughout the process.

 - Why are you consulting during the current Covid-19 pandemic?

 For a number of months, we have been working with officers to bring our plans for 679 High Road forward for public consultation and had booked the Arts Depot to hold public exhibitions in early April.
 As it became clear that this was no longer possible due to the Covid-19 outbreak, we worked with officers at the Council to develop an alternative consultation plan, in line with Government advice.

-The Government advice is that the planning process should continue – we still need to build homes and create spaces for people as well as invest in our local economies – with local authorities and applicants encouraged to use technology to ensure discussions and consultations can go ahead.
-We will continue to work with local residents and groups in the weeks ahead to refine the proposals.
-A planning application for 679 High Road is not expected to be submitted to Barnet Council within the next few weeks.
+The Government advice was that the planning process should continue – we still need to build homes and create spaces for people as well as invest in our local economies – with local authorities and applicants encouraged to use technology to ensure discussions and consultations can go ahead.
+We continued to work with local residents and groups to refine the proposals.
+A planning application for 679 High Road has now been submitted to Barnet Council.